open-edge-insights/eii-core/docker_setup/provision/README.md

 #  EIS Provisioning

+* By default EIS is provisioned in Production mode.
+Please update DEV_MODE=true in [docker_setup/.env](../.env) to provision EIS in Developer mode.
+Developer mode will have all security disabled.

 Follow below steps to provision EIS.
 Porvisioning must be done before deploying EIS on any node.
 It will start ETCD as a container and load it with configuration required to run EIS for single node or multi node cluster set up.
 Following actions will be performed as part of Provisioning